ACodingFish/Capstone/README.txt

 ----------------------------------------
 ----------------------------------------
 a.
 Setting up Server
 	i.
-The Server program can be launched by entering a port number as a command line argument
+The Server program can be launched using specified info from its config file.
 		a.
-Ex. ./Server.py 10001
+Ex. ./Server.py
 b.
-Ex. ./Server.py - This will launch on a default port of 10001
-b.
 Setting up Client
 	i.
-The Client program can be launched by entering an ip address and a port number as command line arguments
+The Client program can be launched using specified info from its config file.
 		a.
-Ex. ./Client.py 127.0.0.1 10001
+Ex. ./Client.py
-		b.
-Ex. ./Client.py - This will launch on a default ip of localhost (127.0.0.1) port of 10001
 c.
 Setting up RobotClient
 	i.
-The Robot Client program is launched similarly to the Client Program
+The Robot Client program can be launched using specified info from its config file.
 		a.
-Ex. ./RobotClient.py 127.0.0.1 10001
+Ex. ./RobotClient.py
-		b.
-Ex. ./RobotClient.py - This will launch on a default ip of localhost (127.0.0.1) port of 10001
 d.
 Sending Commands
 	i.
-Using the Socket Server/Client, a command received by the robot client will automatically be sent to the robot.
+Using the Socket Server/Client, a command received by the robot client will automatically be sent to the robot. ii.
+If authentication is active, then it will keep track of which clients have sent messages to it and only stream data back to the proper clients.
+		a. i.e. the clients who have sent a message to it before.
 e.
 Valid Commands
 	i.
 Servo Movement - [servoPosition][servoIndex]
 		a.
 Ex.
 20a - Moves servo index 0 to position 20 degrees